Cycling in Amsterdam is the most authentic way for any visitor to see the city.

 If you want to ride a bike around the city it does take a bit of practice to get up to speed with the locals – so take some care initially.
 A lot of bad cycling seen in the centre of Amsterdam is actually done by inexperienced tourists who may not do much bike riding at home.

-You should always follow the traffic rules (including obeying the special cycle traffic lights), be careful crossing tram tracks (do so at an angle) and watch out for trams, pedestrians and other cyclists.
+You should always follow the traffic rules (including obeying the special cycle traffic lights), be careful crossing tram tracks (do so at a sharp angle) and watch out for trams, pedestrians and other cyclists.

 Don’t put on headphones whilst cycling – you need to hear what’s around you.
 Stick to the designated cycle lanes – do not ride on pavements, squares or pedestrianised ways.